Periodic curves for general endomorphisms of $\mathbb C\mathbb P^1\times \mathbb C\mathbb P^1$: Introduction

 Although it was shown in \cite{ite} that the iterates of certain simple rational functions of degree two and three can admit non-trivial decompositions, the main result of this paper shows that—by strengthening the simplicity condition—one can ensure that the iterates of general rational functions of degree two and three still admit no non-trivial decompositions.
 This extends the result of \cite{ite}, as stated in the following theorem.

-\bt \l{t1} For every \( m \geq 2 \), there exists a Zariski open subset \( U \subset \mathrm{Rat}_m \) such that for every \( A \in U \), the iterates of \( A \) admit no non-trivial decompositions. \et As in \cite{ite}, Theorem~\ref{t1} can be applied to the problem of describing periodic algebraic curves for endomorphisms of \( (\mathbb{CP}^1)^2 \) of the form
+\bt \l{t1} For every \( m \geq 2 \), the iterates of a general rational function $A$ of degree $m$ admit no non-trivial decompositions. \et As in \cite{ite}, Theorem~\ref{t1} can be applied to the problem of describing periodic algebraic curves for endomorphisms of \( (\mathbb{CP}^1)^2 \) of the form

 where \( A_1 \) and \( A_2 \) are rational functions.
 Specifically, the classification of periodic curves obtained in \cite{ic}, which incorporates earlier results for the polynomial case from \cite{ms}, relates this problem to the study of functional decompositions of iterates of \( A_1 \) and \( A_2 \).
 This connection allows Theorem~\ref{t1} to be applied to the analysis of periodic curves for general rational functions \( A_1 \) and \( A_2 \), and leads to the following result, which was proved in \cite{ite} under the more restrictive assumption \( m \geq 4 \).